Zhangtd/Models-reproducing/CoA/README.md

 # CoA model

-### Proposed in [Hashtag Recommendation for Multimodal Microblog Using Co-Attention Networks](https://www.ijcai.org/proceedings/2017/0478.pdf) by Qi Zhang et al.
+### Proposed in [Hashtag Recommendation for Multimodal Microblog Using Co-Attention Networks](https://www.ijcai.org/proceedings/2017/0478.pdf) IJCAI 2017, by Qi Zhang et al.

 ## **Overview**
 ### CoA is can be used to recommend hashtags for multimodal microblogs which are composed of both texual and visual content.
-The main contribution of CoA lies in an alternative co-attention machenism to extract post features.
+The main contribution of CoA lies in an alternative co-attention mechanism to extract post features.
 ### Model Architecture
 ![CoA model](CoA_arch.png)